tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/project_resources/week_three_questions.md

 ```

-### Create a macro to simplify part of a model(s)
+## 2. Create a macro to simplify part of a model(s)

 Created the macro [get_result_set](../macros/get_result_set.sql) to it allows for the construction and iteration of a data set.
  Likely much better ways to do this, but I'm using it if [fct_events](../models/marts/core/fct_events.sql) to null out product_id if
  there is not a corresponding product_id in the dim_products table.
 And using it in [product_fact_events](../models/marts/product/product_fct_events.sql)
  to loop through event_types and group and aggregate accordingly.
 Like I said, probably much better ways to do this ;)

-###
+## 3. Add a post hook to your project

-(3) We’re starting to think about granting permissions to our dbt models in our postgres database so that other roles can have access to them.
+This was straight forward enough and the macro is located [grant_roles](../macros/grant_roles.sql).
+I spent a stupid amount of time trying to

-Add a post hook to your project to apply grants to the role “reporting”.
-Create reporting role first by running "CREATE ROLE reporting" in your database instance.
+figure out how to create the "reporting" role if it did not exist.
+Still stuck on that one ;).

-NOTE:: After you create the role you still need to grant it usage access on your schema dbt_firstname_lastname which can be done using on-run-end
+## 4. Install a package (i.e. dbt-utils, dbt-expectations)
-HINT: you can use the grant macro example from this week and make any necessary changes for postgres syntax
+dbt-expectations and dbt-utils are impressive, I added some tests from dbt-expectations to some of the models.
+Also added dbt_date and created date dims as and experiment.
+Super powerful.